Pivotality, twisted centres and the anti-double of a Hopf monad: Pivotal structures and twisted centres

-\begin{proof} The generalised associativity, see Equation~\eqref{eq: heap_ass_constraint}, follows from the associativity of the tensor product of $\cat C$ and its compatibility with the `gluing' of half-braidings.
-To show that the \Malcev identities hold, we fix objects $\alpha, \beta \in \ZCat{C}[R]$, which are invertible in $\cat C$.
-Theorem~\ref{thm: rigdity_of_centre} and Equation~\eqref{eq: ev_induces_morph_of_mod_functors} imply that
+\end{lemma} \begin{proof} The generalised associativity, see Equation~\eqref{eq: heap_ass_constraint}, follows from the associativity of the tensor product of \(\cat C\) and its compatibility with the `gluing' of half-braidings.
+To show that the \Malcev identities hold, we fix objects \(\alpha, \beta \in \ZCat{C}[R]\), which are invertible in \(\cat C\).
+Proposition~\ref{prop: rigdity_of_centre} and Equation~\eqref{eq: ev_induces_morph_of_mod_functors} imply that

-are isomorphisms in $\ZCat{C}[R]$ and therefore $ \left \langle [\alpha], [\alpha] , [\beta] \right \rangle = [\beta] = \left \langle [\beta], [\alpha] , [\alpha] \right \rangle. $ \end{proof}
+are isomorphisms in \(\ZCat{C}[R]\) and therefore \( \left \langle [\alpha], [\alpha] , [\beta] \right \rangle = [\beta] = \left \langle [\beta], [\alpha] , [\alpha] \right \rangle. \) \end{proof}

-In general, the twisted centre $\ZCat{C}[R]$ does not inherit a monoidal structure from $\cat C$.
+In general, the twisted centre \(\ZCat{C}[R]\) does not inherit a monoidal structure from \(\cat C\).
 The above lemma, however, hints towards a slight generalisation where the tensor product is replaced by a trivalent functor, essentially categorifying heaps (without the \Malcev identities).
 The well-definedness of this concept was hinted at in~\cite{Skoda2007} under the name of \emph{heapy categories}.